From Wikipedia - Reading time: 10 min

 The film was one of the official entries to the 1980 Metro Manila Film Festival, and subsequently premiered at the Directors' Fortnight of the 1981 Cannes International Film Festival.
 Aunor received her second Gawad Urian for Best Actress for her role.

-The film was an official entry to the 1980 Metro Manila Film Festival.
-It has its international premiere at the 1981 Cannes Film Festival as part of the Directors' Fortnight.[2]
-This marked the second appearance of director Lino Brocka at the Cannes Directors' Fortnight, following the premiere of Insiang at the 1976 Cannes Film Festival.[3]
+The film was an official entry to the 6th Metro Manila Film Festival.
+It has its international premiere at the 34th Cannes Film Festival on May 1981, as part of the Directors' Fortnight.[3]
+This marked the second appearance of director Lino Brocka at the Cannes Directors' Fortnight, following the premiere of Insiang at the 29th Cannes Film Festival in May 1976.[4]

-After its initial release in 1980, the film remained largely unseen.[4]
-Amongst Philippine film circles, it was believed that the film was lost after negatives and prints were destroyed in a fire.[2]
+After its initial release in 1980, the film remained largely unseen.[5]
+Amongst Philippine film circles, it was believed that the film was lost after negatives and prints of films produced by NV Productions were destroyed in a fire.[3]

-The full restored film premiered at the 2024 Cannes Film Festival as part of the Cannes Classics section.[5]
-It had its local Philippine premier as the closing film of the 2024 Cinemalaya Film Festival.[1][4]
-The film will also be screen at the 2024 Toronto International Film Festival as part of the TIFF Classics section.[7]
+The fully restored film premiered at the 2024 Cannes Film Festival as part of the Cannes Classics section.[6][8] earning raves from Oscar winning filmmaker Sean Baker and other Festival attendees.[9]
+It had its local Philippine premier as the closing film of the 2024 Cinemalaya Film Festival.[1][5]
+The film was also screened at the 49th Toronto International Film Festival, as part of the TIFF Classics section.[10]

 In a contemporary review for The New York Times, critic Lawrence Van Gelder noted the film was interesting as a glimpse of Philippine life, but found fault in the directing and writing for failing to give valid explanations to the obsession.[11]